Applications for the 2019 round closed June 3rd, 2019.

 Application Procedure - nomination form

-- Nominations must be made on this official nomination form available in Word (5kb) and Pdf (154kb)
+- Nominations must be made on this offical nomination form.

 - Abstracts must be submitted to the refereed proceedings by the deadlines set by the Conference Local Organising Committee (LOC).
 Please make sure you double check this date on the TASA Conference website in case the deadline is brought forward.